Robbin Harms

 Robbin Harms (born 9 June 1981 in Copenhagen) is a Danish motorcycle racer.

 Career

 125cc

-Harms first competed in the 125cc class in 1999 for Aprilia where he scored points in the season finale in Argentina.
+Harms first competed in the 125cc class in 1999 for Aprilia, where he scored points in the season finale in Argentina.

-He returned to the category in 2002, taking part in the Czech Grand Prix with a 23rd-place finish.
+Harms returned to the category in 2002, taking part in the Czech Grand Prix with a 23rd-place finish.
 His next seasons were in 2003 and 2004, in which he scored points in both.

 Supersport

-He would race in the Supersport World Championship afterwards, from 2005 to 2011, where he scored a handful of podiums, including two-second places in the 2007 season.
+Harms would race in the Supersport World Championship afterwards, from 2005 to 2011, where he scored a handful of podiums, including two-second places in the 2007 season.

 British Superbikes

 Harms is currently a rider in the British Superbike Championship for Honda but has not been announced on the 2014 entry list.
 He first competed in the 2012 season where he finished 22nd in the championship with 24 points, with a best finish of ninth in the second race at TT Circuit Assen.